ducluongtran9121/LAB-CTF-NETSEC/WannaOne-CTF/Faster (Web)/WriteUp.md

 ![cmdflag](images/test.png)

-Copy the above serialized object and paste to the `payload` argument on the URL with `GET` method.
+Copy the above serialized object and paste to the `payload` parameter on the URL with `GET` method.
 You can see there are 2 files `index.php`  and `source.php` in the current directory.

 ![cmdflag](images/test1.png)